cit5940-25sp/cit-5940-final-project-group-10/IMPLEMENTATION_PLAN.md

 }
 ```

-#### 2.3 Strategy Implementations Using Graph Package
+#### 2.4 Strategy Implementations Using Graph Package

-Each strategy will use the graph package's traversal algorithms:
+Each strategy will use the graph package's search algorithms:

 ##### Minimax Strategy Implementation